-Generally speaking, there are two types of pain: acute and chronic.
-Acute pain is a pain that you experience because of injury or disease and lasts for few days or few weeks at most.
-Chronic pain is the pain that lasts for a long time.
-One of the common ways to manage pain is through pain killers.
+Pain can be broadly classified into two categories: acute and chronic.
+Type of pain you experience due of injury or disease and that lasts for a short time ( a couple of days or few weeks at most) is acute pain.
+Chronic pain on the other hand is the type of pain that troubles for an extended period of time.
+The most common way to manage pain is through pain killers.
 However, if you have chronic pain and if you are using pain killers for a long time, you might be addicted to the prescription drugs.
 Using prescription drugs for a long time has many negative effects.

 Meditation Techniques to Manage Pain

-Mindfulness Meditation is a meditation method where you constantly become aware about who you are, what you are without being involved with the emotions, feelings, sensations arising inside you and the situations outside you.
+Just like the word mindful refers, Mindfulness Meditation is a kind of meditation method where you are required to become aware of who you are without being involved with the emotions, feelings, sensations arising inside you and the situations outside you.

 As mentioned above, Mindfulness meditation has shown to be very effective in managing chronic pain.
 Since the meditation method requires you to meditate on your inner self without being involved with your sensations and situations, your pain tolerance level will substantially increase.
 Instead of seeking way out from the intolerable pain, we will learn to love with the pain.
 Thus ending our pain and suffering.